Visual journaling supplies are highly personal.

 Get Tombow dual brush markers at Amazon.

-Having a set of gray pens allows you to add dimension to your journal.
+Having a gray brush marker allows you to add dimension to your journal.
 The simplest of doodles given a quick gray shadow ups the game, and using gray lines for page separators, underlining, or callout boxes can really make the black ink on the page pop.

 Winsor and Newton Cotman Watercolors